cwida/duckpgq-extension/README.md

 [![Discord](https://discordapp.com/api/guilds/1225369321077866496/widget.png?style=banner3)](https://discord.gg/8X95XHhQB7)
 ## WIP Disclaimer
 This repository is currently a research project and a work in progress.
 Feel free to play around with it and give us feedback.
-NOTE: Currently any query containing SQL/PGQ syntax requires a `-` at the start of the query (else you will get a segmentation fault).

 ---